 How Equalture can be of any help

 We do so by making use of neuro-assessment games.
-These are short, fun games that easily assess a person’s skills and personality traits.
+These are short, fun games that assess a person’s cognitive abilities, personality and behaviour.
 In this blog post we explained why we chose for games instead of traditional assessments.

 So this is how it works for our customers in their Equalture dashboard:

 - Create your different teams in your Equalture Dashboard (for instance: Sales, Marketing, Engineering, etc.);

 - Invite your colleagues for these different teams;